cappuu02/Cybersecurity-Sapienza/Distributed System/4) Time in Distributed System II.md

 - If the leader detects a crash p:
 - If p is not in CS, it removes the pending request of p (if any)
 - If p is in CS, it acts as p released the CS
-- Problem: What to do when a new leader is elected?
-The old leader was the only one to know who was in CS,

 ```ad-failure
 title: Problem